otem/Eurorack/tinyDrummer/README.md

  - [Stereo Plate Reverb](https://github.com/hexeguitar/t40fx/tree/main/Hx_PlateReverb)

 ## File Structure
 It's very important to have your samples in a specific structure.
-The Root should have a folder called samples.
-Inside that, are your kits with whatever name you like.
+The root should have a folder called samples.
+Inside that are your kits with whatever name you like.
 Inside them, there must be a total of 8 wav files (16bit, 44.1khz) named 1-8.wav.
 Like This:
 ![File structure](https://github.com/otem/Eurorack/blob/master/tinyDrummer/other/samples.png?raw=true)

 ## MIDI CCs